A clear understanding of the mortgage application and approval process can help you move forward and make decisions with confidence.

 If a lender declines to provide a commitment or is taking too long, we can re-submit to the next best lender.

 If your application meets the lender's underwriting guidelines, we will receive an electronic "commitment" signifying that your application has been approved subject to a list of conditions.
 The conditions will stipulate which documents are required to prove income, assets, employment, property details and value (for example, an acceptable appraisal).
 We will call you to discuss the terms of their offer.
 If acceptable to you, you accept their offer (sign the commitment) and we set about to meet the applicable conditions.

 Generally, most of the loan conditions will be satisfied by documents that we already have on file.
 There is usually a document review queue at the lender's end, so the faster we can get the accepted commitment and 100% of the required support documents submitted to the lender, the faster we can get to "file complete," whereby all your financing conditions have been met and accepted by the lender.

 The lender then triggers "mortgage instructions" to be sent to your selected lawyer.
 At this point, we will advise you, your Realtor (if applicable), and your lawyer in writing that funding has been "approved."
 If there is a financing condition on an Offer to Purchase, your Realtor can now lift that condition.

-You will need to set up an appointment to meet with your lawyer to sign papers, to provide your down payment and closing costs, to confirm adequate home fire insurance, and to satisfy any other "solicitor conditions" (for example, to prove you paid off a debt that you said you would pay off).
+You will need to set up an appointment to meet with your lawyer to sign papers, provide your down payment and closing costs, confirm adequate home fire insurance, and satisfy any remaining "solicitor conditions" (for example, to prove you paid off a debt that you said you would pay off).

 On the funding date, the lender transfers the funds to the lawyer's trust account and the lawyer then distributes the money to those who are supposed to get it.

 As licensed professional mortgage brokers, we know exactly what it takes to qualify you for a mortgage and we do more than just get you a great mortgage at a great rate, we will show you the way, too.